benjdelt/dotfiles/README.md

 ```
 ./dotfiles/install
 ```
-The script creates a backup of the existing dotfiles in the ~ directory before creating symlinks to the dotfiles of the repo.
+The script makes a backup of the existing dotfiles in the ~ directory before creating symlinks to the dotfiles of the repo.
 Note that the install script can safely be run multiple times.
 - To restore the initial state of the ~ directory before running the install